UST Quadricentennial Celebration: UST Hospital extension building

-The blessing of the construction site of the UST Hospital's extension building was held on January 23, 2012, the first day of the closing week of the quadricentennial celebrations.
-Once constructed, the services in the USTH Medical Arts building will be transferred there.
+The blessing of the construction site of the UST Hospital's extension building was held on January 23, 2012, the first day of the closing week of the Quadricentennial Celebrations.
+Once constructed, the services in the USTH Medical Arts building were transferred there.
 The medical arts building will then be demolished to give way to another construction of a new medical arts facility.
+This extension building was completed and opened in 2019.

 University sites as National Cultural Treasures

 Four structures within the university's campus were declared National Cultural Treasures by the National Museum.
 The declaration was made on January 25, 2010.
 These sites were: